understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Spark_Part_2.md

 ### Spark on EMR Part 2

-* Spark processing agent deployed to each node in the cluster
+* Spark processing engine deployed to each node in the cluster

 * Spark framework replaces MapReduce framework